• Outlet

 • Supplier Code of Practice : We insist on ethical standards from all of our suppliers and we expect them to adhere to our Supplier Code of Practice.
 Suppliers are required to confirm that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.

-• Recruitment Policy and procedure : We operate a preferred supplier list and work only with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.
+• Recruitment Policy and procedure : We operate a preferred supplier list and work with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.

 • Contractual Terms : Our standard contract terms require contractors and suppliers to comply with the Act and to act consistently with our Supplier code of Practice.